tbates/tbates.github.io/_posts/2000-11-23-base-What_you_want_is_what_you_get.markdown

 # Things that go without saying…

 What goes without saying?
-Let's take the example of this model: What does it claim?
+Let’s take the example of this model: What does it claim?

 ![A >B](/media/umxFixed/A->B.png)